Interhemispheric Coupling Study by Observations and Modeling (ICSOM)

 In addition, recent high-resolution general circulation models enable an explicit simulation of gravity waves under ideal and/or climatological boundary conditions and allow us to examine the momentum budget in the MST region including gravity waves, although their resolution is currently not sufficient to resolve the entire gravity wave spectrum.
 Real atmosphere simulations utilizing such high-resolution models are still a challenge for the MST region.
 However, if such real atmosphere simulations are successful, they will help quantitative interpretation of the dynamical fields observed by the MST radar network, and the observations will provide invaluable validation data for the model improvement.

-Therefore it is proposed to examine the interhemispheric coupling of the earth atmosphere through a combination of simultaneous observations by networking the MST radars over the world and high-resolution model simulations of the observed atmosphere.
+Therefore it is proposed to examine the interhemispheric coupling of the earth atmosphere through a combination of simultaneous observations by networking the MST radars over the world, complementary radio and optical instruments, and high-resolution model simulations of the observed atmosphere.

 - How are the mean wind (in particular, the meridional component) and temperature at respective sites modulated by the SSW?

 - How are gravity wave characteristics at respective sites modulated by the SSW?